Machu Picchu Launches New Website After Covid-19

 - disinfecting hands and shoes

-To make a visit, it will be necessary to make an online reservation, by appointment at the official government website or though a tour operator.
+Start with making an online reservation, by appointment at the official government website or though a tour operator.
 Reservations will be subject to the capacity of each museum or archaeological site.
-The service to visitors to museums and archaeological sites nationwide will resume progressively, and in stages, considering the provisions of the government and taking into account the information of the epidemiological alerts of the Ministry of Health (MINSA).
+The service to visitors to museums and archaeological sites nationwide will resume progressively, and in stages, considering the provisions of the government.
+Then confirm that train service is available for the date you plan to visit Machu Picchu.

 Links to additional information about travel to Machu Picchu after covid-19